 My PhD is divided into three studies:

-In study 1, I investigate how servant leadership may improve experience co-creation in tourism businesses through the leader's personality (locus of control and self-efficacy) and organisational climate (service climate and innovation climate) applying social cognitive theory.
-I use mixed-method (survey and interviews) and collect data both in France and the UK.
+In study 1, I investigate how servant leadership may improve experience co-creation in tourism businesses through managers' personality (locus of control and self-efficacy) and organisational climate (service climate and innovation climate) applying social cognitive theory.
+After a pilot study, I collect data both in France and the UK with surveys instrument.

 This project contributes to realise the potential of common natural and cultural assets to deliver innovative and sustainable growth in the French-English Channel (FCE) region.
 With a budget over €23m, to our knowledge, this is the largest sustainable tourism project ever funded by the European Commission, and will provide an excellent platform for experimentation and data collection.